Skip to main content

 - **`withAppVersion(String appVersion)`**: The version of your application that should process this workflow.

 - **`withTimeout(Duration timeout)`**: Set a timeout for the enqueued workflow.
-When the timeout expires, the workflow and all its children are cancelled.
-The timeout does not begin until the workflow is dequeued and starts execution.
+Does not begin until the workflow is dequeued and starts execution.

 You can control how many workflows from a queue run simultaneously by configuring concurrency limits.